leon4rd/test/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## When does a joke become a dad joke?
+When it becomes apparent.